eungaaee/FH5-Macro/README.md

 2. In the "Start Race Event Button" showing menu, Start the macro script.
 3. The macro will automatically start farming.
 ### Wheelspin
-2. In the "Garage" menu, Start the macro script.
+1. In the "Garage" menu, Start the macro script.
-3. The macro will automatically repeat buying a Peel Trident and unlocking perks.
+2. The macro will automatically repeat buying a Peel Trident and unlocking perks.
+### GiftDrop
+1. In the "GiftDrop" menu, Start the macro script.
+2. The macro will automatically send all Peel cars.
+> **Warning:** Since it sends all Peel cars, it will also send the Peel P50.
+> **Note:** If you send the Peel Trident, the recipient can also do the Wheelspin farming since the perks will be restored.
+Well, that's just the spirit of Horizon, isn't it?

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request.